Bikeman868/OwinFramework.Middleware/OwinFramework.FormIdentification/readme.md

 pipeline and other identification middleware will not make any additional user identification attempts after the user is identified.

-Note that this middleware will store a cookie on the browser to indicate who the user is logged in as.
+Note that this middleware can store a cookie on the browser to indicate who the user is logged in as.
 The lifetime of the cookie is configurable and defaults to 90 days.
 To keep this cookie secure this middleware performs a few extra redirections that mean that the cookie can be stored on the browser in a different domain than the non secure